aws-powertools/powertools-lambda-typescript/docs/core/metrics.md

     }
     ```

-#### Using the class decorator
+#### Using a class decorator

+!!! info
     Decorators can only be attached to a class declaration, method, accessor, property, or parameter.
-Therefore, if prefer to write your handler as a standard function, check the middleware or manual methods instead.
+Therefore, if you prefer to write your handler as a standard function rather than a Class method, check the [middleware](#using-a-middleware) or [manual](#manually) method sections instead.
     See the [official TypeScript documentation](https://www.typescriptlang.org/docs/handbook/decorators.html) for more details.

+The `logMetrics` decorator of the metrics utility can be used when your Lambda handler function is implemented as method of a Class.

 ```typescript hl_lines="8"